Graphical functions and single-valued multiple polylogarithms: Graphical functions

-A Maple algorithm for calculating constructible periods is $\tt period(edgeset)$ in \cite{Polylogproc}.
-The algorithm works (by memory and time limitations) for graphs with up to ten loops.
+A Maple algorithm that uses theorems \ref{residuethm} and \ref{appendthm} to calculate constructible periods is $\tt period(edgeset)$ in \cite{Polylogproc}.
+The algorithm works (by memory and time limitations) for graphs with up to eleven loops.
 In particular, the zig-zags and the type $A$ and $B$ periods are constructible.
 Up to five loops all irreducible primitive periods are zig-zags.
 At six loops two out of four periods are constructible, at seven loops three out of nine, at eight loops six out of at most 31 periods.
 All these periods are zig-zag or type $A$ or $B$.
 At nine loops there exist at most 134 different primitive periods ten of which are constructible.
 In the labeling of \cite{CENSUS1} they are $P_{9,1}=Z_9$, $P_{9,2}=A_{5,0}=B_{5,0}$, $P_{9,3}=A_{4,1}$, $P_{9,4}=B_{4,1}$, $P_{9,6}=P_{9,19}=A_{3,2}$, $P_{9,7}$, $P_{9,8}=P_{9,9}=B_{3,2}$, $P_{9,17}=P_{9,28}$, $P_{9,18}=P_{9,22}=P_{9,26}$, $P_{9,20}=P_{9,21}=P_{9,24}$.
 At ten loops 54 out of 1182 irreducible primitive graphs are constructible, at eleven loops 154 out of 8687.

+The $\tt period$ command in a recent implementation of `generalized single-valued hyperlogarithms' \cite{GSVH}, \cite{Hyperlogproc} is able to calculate constructible and many more periods up to eleven loops.
+The main result of these calculations is the `coaction conjecture' for $\phi^4$ periods \cite{coact}.